One Birth Story Of A Father Traumatized By Birth

 Come in and support … Dads

-By the 1980s everything change.
+By the 1980s everything changed.
 Because not enough women achieved those 3 goals, birth advocates changed their approach … for very good reason.
 Women had no choices and that made no sense.
 Skills were replaced by choices and Birth Plans.

 The death of skills but choices are unreliable